Home Business Education Health

 Modern textile machines include automation technologies for monitoring and controlling production operations.

-6. Testing and Quality Inspection
+6. Testing and Quality Checks

 Testing may include: